saroj-criodo/LocalSetup/README.md

 # LocalSetup for Development (Windows)

 This PowerShell script is designed to set up a local development environment by installing and managing various development packages using Scoop.
-The script also ensures that Git is installed and configured.

 ## Packages getting installed:

 1. scoop
 2. git & git-bash
 3. openjdk11
-4. gradle
-5. python
+4. python
-6. vscode
+5. vscode
-7. redhat.java #vscode extension for JAVA
+6. redhat.java #vscode extension for JAVA

 ## Prerequisites